Understand how credit cards work, what they cost and everything you need to know about choosing the right one for you.

 How credit card interest works

-As you spend on your credit card, your debts will also begin to collect interest if you’re unable to pay the whole balance back by the end of the statement period.
+As you spend on your credit card, your debts will also begin to collect interest if you’re unable to pay the whole balance back by the end of the statement or interest-free period.
 If you’ve used your card for purchases, it will start collecting an interest charge (usually between 11.99% and 20%).
 If you’ve used your card for an ATM withdrawal or any other transaction that’s considered a cash advance, you’ll accrue the cash advance rate of up to around 22%.
 If you decide to balance transfer your debt down the track, you’ll also accrue a balance transfer interest rate (which is usually the same as either the interest rate or cash advance rate).
 Some cards do offer 0% promotional periods on purchases and balance transfers, so this is something to keep in mind during your comparison.
-Aside from interest rates, the main cost that comes with a credit card is the annual fee, which can vary from $0 to $1,500 p.a. depending on the card.
+Aside from interest rates, the main cost that comes with a credit card is the annual fee, which can vary from $0 to $1,200 p.a. depending on the card.

-Each month, you’ll receive a statement that will detail the transactions you’ve made, the total balance you have and any interest you’re accruing.
+Each month, you’ll receive a statement that will detail the transactions you’ve made, the total outstanding balance you have and any interest you’re accruing.
 While you’re only required to pay a minimum repayment each month (2-3% of your total balance), it’s best to pay as much as you can.
 If you pay your entire balance in full, you can usually take advantage of up to 55 interest-free days in the next statement period.
-If you don’t pay your entire balance in full, the remaining balance will start to collect interest.
+If you don’t pay your entire balance in full, the remainder will start to collect interest.
 If you miss the minimum repayment, you could be charged late payment fees.

 What are the features of a credit card?